humb15/RuFEnTroFo/README.md

 Fungal traits analysis
 Clam test for classifying generalists and specialists in two distinct habitats Indicator species and prevalence analyses

-#### 3. Taxa_Inference
-This directory hosts scripts for taxa inference using a modified DADA2 pipeline.
-This customized pipeline is optimized for accurately assigning taxonomy to fungal Amplified Sequence Variants (ASVs) from the Rubiaceae-associated fungal endophytes dataset (BioProject PRJNA889378).

 ### **Additional Files**
 TaxaFuncT.xlsx: Contains full taxonomic classification and functional traits based on primary lifestyle of all ASVs.